 Influenza (flu) is a virus.
 The most common symptoms of the disease are chills, fever, sore throat, muscle aches, headache, coughing and fatigue.
 The flu is a more serious illness than the common cold.
 Pregnant women are at increased risk of serious illness due to the flu leading to increased risk of respiratory illness, pneumonia, hospital admission and death.

 Flu vaccination is encouraged for all women who will be pregnant during the flu season (October through May).
-Pregnant women may receive inactivated flu vaccine at any gestational age.
+Pregnant women may receive an inactivated flu vaccine at any gestational age.
 Flu vaccination is also recommended for adults with risk factors including chronic medical problems (asthma, diabetes, chronic respiratory illnesses), health care workers, and caregivers for children less than 6 months old.